FahmidaHamid/code_ictir/README.md

        a. total files,
        b. total files where some words in abstract are not in the document,
        c. total files where some of the author-written keyphrases are not in the original document

 5. TextRank.py:
-     a simple implementation of TextRank algorithm
+     an simple implementation of TextRank algorithm

 6. absIntersect.py:
      to count the statistics written on "stats.txt" file 7.convertPDFs.py: